-When I buy something, I make sure it’s something I really want.
-In the past, there were so many times I would see something and bought it because it looked pretty, or pretty interesting.
-I would think, I have to have it!
-As if just owning it would magically make me happier.
+When I buy something now, I make sure it’s something I really want.
+In the past, there were so many times I would buy something it because it looked pretty, or pretty interesting.
+I would think, I have to have it! as if just owning it would make me happier.
 Ok, it did… but only for a minute.

-A lot of the time, the things we consider “must haves,” are just daydreams of our inner stylist and once the more practical side of our brain wakes up and remind us of our financial goals, we can let it go.
-Something else I find helpful is to acknowledge that I get a buzz from shopping.
-I like clothes and I have fun putting looks together so it’s natural for me to want what I don’t need.
+A lot of the time, the things we consider “must haves,” are just daydreams of our inner stylist.
+I found it helpful to acknowledge that I get a buzz from shopping.
+I like clothes and I have fun putting looks together so it’s natural for me to want things I don’t need.